Deducting rental property mortgage interest and finance costs

 Do not tag the transaction as rental expense

-You need to enter the interest / finance cost separately
+You can alternatively enter the interest / finance cost separately in a box

-Before you start, you'll need to have details of the interest you have paid in the year, probably on a statement from your lender.
-Note that untied does not allow bank transactions to be tagged as property interest payments - we often can't distinguish interest from repayments and the statement is a more reliable source.
+You'll need to have details of the interest you have paid in the year, probably on a statement from your lender.

 This is how to find the right place to enter the information.